cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 11.8.3 =
+Fixed an issue where not all (externally created) attributes or metafields where showing in the field mapping drop-downs

 = 11.8.2 =
 When the availability date field mapping has been added it will only be added to products that are on backorder.
 Not to any other products.